hschwartz/blog/_posts/2021-04-15-Empirical-Evaluation.markdown

 ---
 layout: post
-title:  "Empirical Evaluation of Pre-trained Transformers for Human-Level NLP: The Role of Sample Size and Dimensionality"
+title:  "<a href="https://aclanthology.org/2021.naacl-main.357/">Empirical Evaluation of Pre-trained Transformers for Human-Level NLP: The Role of Sample Size and Dimensionality</a>"
 date:   2021-04-15 15:14:45 -0400
 categories: paper
 script: /assets/ConEmbDR/empirical-eval.js